-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Pedro Bautista, a student assistant in the International Guitar Research Archives (IGRA).
 Pedro is an undergraduate student majoring in Guitar Performance.

 Many U.S. History books focus on the history concerning Anglo-Americans but provide a minimal amount of information on the history of Mexican Americans and other minorities.
 However, in recent years there have been several Mexican-American figures that have given power and substance to the Chinana/o movement.